zombieprocess/foundryvtt-dnd5e-config/README.md

 - `Combat Carousel` (active)
 - `Combat Utility Belt` - (installed but disabled) - might not need it anymore with other automations
 - `Dice So Nice!` (installed but disabled)
+- `DnD5e UI` (installed but disabled) - Creates nice cards in chat, tab icons change which might require some getting used to
+- `Forien's Quest Log` (installed but disabled)
 - [`Less Fog`](https://github.com/trdischat/lessfog) (installed but disabled)
+- `tabletopaudio` (installed but disabled) - integration with the website https://tabletopaudio.com/ - can create audio streams players can tune in to

 </details>